virajkunthe88/Stats-and-Public-Health---Chicago/SNPH 2/README.md

     Note: Mosquito number should be one of your independent variables.

 ----------------------------------------------------------------------------------------

-SNPH_1_VIRAJ_KUNTHE.ipynb
+SNPH_2_VIRAJ_KUNTHE.ipynb

-Code to answer the above questions
+- Code required to answer the above questions.

+mosquito_data_part_2.csv

+- Provided clean data.